Andrei-Iosifescu/EcoDataAnalyzer/README.md

 # EcoDataAnalyzer
-A python script that parses large csv files of climate data and returns a summarized table of key information inside them allowing for quick data summaries over the specified years
+A python program that parses large csv files of climate data and returns a summarized table of key information inside them allowing for quick data summaries over the specified years